 - If you would like to make the broth into a gravy add 3 tablespoons of cornstarch, and increase the cornstarch by one tablespoon each until you reach the consistency of gravy that you prefer.
 Salt and pepper to taste, if desired.

-- Serve immediately, or eat the yummy leftovers by storing in an airtight container for up to one week.
+- Serve immediately, or store in an airtight container for up to one week.

 Slow Cooker Instructions

 - Prepare the roast as directed up to the point where we use the Instant Pot.
 Add optional vegetables if desired to the bottom of the slow cooker, and place the chuck roast on top.